bespsm/techrecords-org/posts/ha-sync-audio.md

 ## Benefits and Drawbacks

 * 🙂 does not require any code development
-* 🙂 compare to bluetooth-solution, it can work in one-to-many streaming configuration
+* 🙂 compare to Bluetooth-solution, it can work in one-to-many streaming configuration
-* 🙂 compare to bluetooth-solution, it can be controlled either locally or remotely over HA
+* 🙂 compare to Bluetooth-solution, it can be controlled either locally or remotely over HA
-* 🙂 compare to bluetooth-solution, it's active control, player's user deide when to start streaming, not the streaming source
+* 🙂 compare to Bluetooth-solution, it's active control, receiver decides when to start streaming, not the streaming source
-* 🙂 compare to bluetooth-solution, neither receiver nor sender is exposed to bluetooth network hich can cause exteral unwanted connections
+* 🙂 compare to Bluetooth-solution, neither receiver nor sender is exposed to bluetooth network which can cause exteral unwanted connections
-* 🙁 compare to bluetooth-solution, audio stream is not normalized.
+* 🙁 compare to Bluetooth-solution, audio stream is not normalized.
 When the origin audio is louder, receiver part gets louder audio (it can be fixed)
 * 🙁 requires basic soldering skills
 * 🙁 it's only for HA users, it requires basic knowledge of defining new services in HA
 * 🙁 the audio is not really synchronous.
 From the other point of view, I cannot be in the few rooms simultaneously, so I don't need really need to have fully synchronous audio